nobe4/fuck.vim/README.md

 # Contribute

 This project is for sharing and contributing!

 You can find a `template.vim` file to fill up your own script.

-Fill up a pull request to make your script part of this repository.
+Open a pull request to make your script part of this repository.